-On the fourth Sunday in July 1878, with prayers and blessings, twelve people left the First Baptist Church of Midlothian, Virginia to organize a new worship community on the western end of Chesterfield County at 11900 Genito Road, Midlothian, VA.
-The charter members were Peter Brown, Peter Brooks, Maurice Bray, Robert Owen, George H. Robinson, Maria Turner, Annie Woodson, Lucy Brown, Edmund Robinson, Martha Winston, Emma Robinson, and Page Turner.
-They were responding to the need for a church closer to their homes in rural Chesterfield County.
+On the fourth Sunday in July 1878, with prayers and blessings, twelve persons and a minister left the First Baptist Church of Midlothian, Virginia to organize a new worship community on the western end of Chesterfield County.
+The charter members—Peter Brown, Peter Brooks, Maurice Bray, Robert Owen, George H. Robinson, Maria Turner, Annie Woodson, Lucy Brown, Edmund Robinson, Martha Winston, Emma Robinson, and Page Turner—were responding to the need for a church closer to their homes in rural Chesterfield County.
 Some members would walk four to five miles barefoot and then put their shoes on immediately before entering the sanctuary.

 Traditionally, people joined the church during revival in June and were baptized in July.
-They were baptized in a creek near Brown Grove Baptist Church in Midlothian, Virginia.
+They were baptized in a creek near Brown Grove Baptist Church in Midlothian, VA.
 Church records from the late 1800's reflect that the church had regular meetings, kept accurate financial records and conducted professional and orderly meetings.
 The church began to have weekly services in the mid 1950's.
-This change was instrumental in the spiritual and numerical growth of the congregation.
+This change was instrumental in the spiritual and numerical growth of the church.